Pacific Daily News: Contents

 The Pacific Daily News ("PDN" as nicknamed by locals) offers readers the latest local headlines and stories covering Guam, Micronesia and the Pacific Rim region, along with breaking news from the United States and the world.
 Most of what the PDN covers usually involves political matters and issues affecting those living on Guam.

 In addition, the PDN also features a weekly entertainment section published each Friday called "GuamPika", which is geared towards visitors to the island.

 It is one of two newspapers on Guam, the other being The Guam Daily Post.
 The Marianas Variety, out of Saipan, offers competition in the Commonwealth of the Northern Mariana Islands.

-Sister publications

-The PDN publishes these spinoff weeklies, geared towards military personnel: